-Specializing in Quantitative Methods in Educational Psychology develops in graduates a strong and marketable base in quantitative research methods.
+A PhD in Quantitative Methods in Educational Psychology develops a strong and marketable base in quantitative research methods.

 Why choose to study quantitative methods?

 - There is a well-documented shortage of professionals with quantitative skills, making graduates with such competencies in high demand.

 - Across content areas and degree types, having strong quantitative research and data analysis skills makes applicants more competitive and better suited for many types of academic of industry work.

 - A recent report revealed there are more than twice the number of job positions advertised for quantitative methodologists as there were graduates with such skills.

 - Forbes listed the ability to analyze quantitative data as a “top skill” needed on any résumé.

 - Job openings can be found in such places as federal and state governments, state and local educational agencies, private industry, consulting firms, non-profit organizations, and offices of institutional research in post-secondary institutions.

 Learn more about the PhD in Quantitative Methods:

 - Full tuition remission